IainJackson90/pp5-mildew-detection/README.md

 **Accuracy**

-  - The model shows rapid increase in accuracy in both validation and traing within the firs few epochs
+  - The model shows rapid increase in accuracy in both validation and training within the first few epochs
-  - There is no significant overfitting as the modeld stabilazes quickly with high accuaracy
+  - There is no significant overfitting as the model stabilizes quickly with high accuracy
-  - The close alingment of both trainig and validation sugest good performance of the model
+  - The close alignment of both training and validation suggest good performance of the model
-  - Overall the model shows excelent accuracy and high perfomance as well as mainaining this troughout the process
+  - Overall the model shows excellent accuracy and high performance as well as maintaining this throughout the process
   - <details>
-    <summary>Here is a Graph pf the models training accuracy</summary>
+    <summary>Here is a Graph of the models training accuracy</summary>

     ![Training accuracy](outputs/v11/model_training_acc.png)